xdmushui/partner-center-sdk/develop/create-apps-for-partner-center-for-microsoft-national-clouds.md

 1. Go to the **Keys** section of your web application
 2. Enter key description and select duration as 1 or 2 years, as you need
 3. Save and copy the secret key value
-    **Note** This value will not be shown again once you leave this page.
+    >[!Note] This value will not be shown again once you leave this page.